bocoup/web-platform-contribution-guide/src/skills.rst

 Consensus on the web platform involves getting many different people from many different groups to agree on how a web technology should work.
 On any given change to the web platform, you should expect to talk to between 5 and 20 different people from 2-4 different companies and multiple standards groups (such as working groups or technical committees).

-All of the skills covered below contribute to your ability to build consensus across a large group of stakeholders.
+All of the skills covered in this chapter contribute to your ability to build consensus across a large group of stakeholders.
 We build consensus by talking to people, collecting feedback, and modifying our solutions to meet their needs and requests.
 Every change to the web platform has its own nuanced needs for consensus.